Intrauterine Insemination (IUI treatment) - How does it work?

 The process of IUI treatment

-- Step 1: The IUI treatment usually starts with a fertility test, performed as an X-ray (hysterosalpingogram), to make sure that the woman receiving the treatment has open and healthy fallopian tubes (the tubes connecting the ovaries to the womb), as this is critical for the success of IUI treatment.
+- Step 1: The IUI treatment usually starts with a fertility test, performed as an X-ray (hysterosalpingogram), to make sure that the woman receiving the treatment has open and healthy fallopian tubes (the tubes connecting the ovaries to the womb), as this is critical for the success of intrauterine insemination.
 If not, another fertility treatment such as IVF treatment might be recommended instead.
 For heterosexual couples, the man's sperm quality will also be tested.
 If the sperm quality is low, it might be necessary to use a sperm donor.

 - Step 3: At the time of ovulation, the treatment is performed by a fertility doctor, who injects the sperm cells into the woman’s uterus.
 From there, the sperm will hopefully penetrate the egg and create a pregnancy.
 The IUI treatment itself takes no more than one or two minutes, and you can expect to be out of the fertility clinic after 15 – 20 minutes.
 The procedure requires no pain relief or medications, and the only side-effect of the treatment can be light spotting for a day or two after the procedure.

 The result of the IUI treatment is visible through a blood test after two weeks.
-It is normal to be both anxious and excited during this time, which is why we have written this article on what to do during your two week wait.
+It is normal to be both anxious and excited during this time, which is why we have written this article on what to do during your two-week wait.

-When is IUI treatment an option?
+When is intrauterine insemination an option?

-Before deciding on any fertility treatment, you should always consult with a doctor who can help you determine which treatment gives you the best chances of pregnancy.
+Before deciding on any fertility treatment, you should always consult with a doctor who can help you determine which treatment gives you the best chance of pregnancy.
 If IUI is not a suitable treatment for you, the next step to investigate could be IVF treatment.

 Heterosexual couples experiencing problems with fertility can benefit from IUI treatment.
 Using IUI treatment with sperm from a partner is called IUI-H and it is often used in cases where the man has slightly reduced sperm motility or the woman has irregular ovulation.
-The best candidates for IUI treatment are women under the age of 35 with healthy reproductive systems (fallopian tubes).
+The best candidates for IUI treatment are women under the age of 35 with healthy female reproductive systems (fallopian tubes).

 IUI treatment with donor sperm